narrative-environments/CourseCompendium/Actors.md

 Thus, A. J. Greimas distinguishes between actants, which belong to narrative syntax, and actors, which are recognisable in the particular discourse in which they are manifested (Greimas 1987: 106).
 In simple terms, actors are the things in a narrative that have names, such as the King, Tom, Excalibur, while actants are the narrative units they manifest and which have a functional role in the narrative, such as helper, opponent, sender and receiver.

 Actors always have agency (the ability or the competency to act/act upon), although not necessarily intentionality (conscious intention to act), the ability to reflect upon their action or to act reflexively in the course of inter-action (the ability to alter one’s position on the basis of conscious intentionality and reflective awareness during an inter-action).

+**Note**

+It may be necessary to retain both of the terms actor, with its common-sense associations and connotations, and actant, with its more technical meaning.
+For example, Ponti (2010) uses both terms in her discussion of how it may be possible to design a socio-technical system:

+>In ANT [Actor-Network Theory] an _actor_ is a semiotic concept, that is, an entity that can act and influence other entities – it is an actant – and it can be anything, because this “actantiality” does not presuppose human motivations or intentions (Latour, 1998).
+For this reason, actor is a hybrid category that includes both human beings and nonhumans, such as technological artifacts, and does not entail social asymmetries or hierarchies.
+The heterogeneity implied by the notion of actor allows to take into account the participation and influence of nonhuman actors, including artifacts and organisations.
+I argue that this aspect is important to describe and design a new sociotechnical system such as a collaboratory [a collaborative workplace]."

 **References**